Davis turns ankle, but Pelicans roll to 10th straight win

 Buddy Hield hit a 3-pointer to pull Sacramento within 103-94 with 3:12 left, but Nikola Mirotic and Jrue Holiday both hit 3s and combined for 11 straight points to help the Pelicans pull away.

+”We can do that against teams like this,” Davis said. ”But to better ourselves we have to do a better job, at least when I was in there, to make sure that we execute our game plans and don’t play down to the level of our competition.
+We went out there and thought it was going to be an easy game.”

-Mirotic scored 26 points on 10-of-12 shooting to go with 10 rebounds, Holiday had 23 points and eight assists, and E’Twaun Moore added 15 points.
+Mirotic scored 26 points with 10 rebounds, Holiday had 23 points and eight assists, and E’Twaun Moore added 15 points.

 The 10-game winning streak matches the Pelicans’ franchise record set Jan.
 9-26, 2011.
 New Orleans has scored 100 or more points in each of the wins, setting another team record.